yjlo123/runtime-tutorial/raw.md

 > `pop` or `pol` from an empty list will result in a `$nil`, which represents an empty value.

-List instructions also work on strings.
+List commands also work on strings.
 We can regard a string as a list and each character is an item in this list.

 ```runtime-embedded-box-0-200
 let str 'abcz'